Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 Create a system where anyone can run the benchmark without much difficulty.
 Just running a small script or package should give the results.
 - Aim is to ensure time to time checking of the model performance aganist the original posted benchmark on runtime.

+Benchmark the reasoning steps of the llms
+- Evaluate the entire reasoning steps of the llms rather than only final answers
+- Split into different categories like coding, solving a logical problems,... so on